 Amazon Sponsored Brand ads appear on Amazon and allow you to create ads that include multiple products, along with your brand logo and a custom headline.
-Prospective shoppers are sent from the Sponsored Brands ad to a selection of your products.
+Prospective shoppers are sent from the Sponsored Brand campaigns to a selection of your products.

 Amazon Sponsored Display ads help you engage audiences who either displayed interest in a similar product category, or just viewed your product’s detail page.
 Amazon says that “sponsored display ads reach relevant audiences throughout their shopping and entertainment journeys with self-service, programmatic display ads that can be created in just a few clicks.”